-(1) Within ten (10) days of receipt of the Notice of Assignment of Mediator, the parties and/or the Mediator shall notify the Appellate Mediator Administrator of any ground for disqualification of the Mediator selected.
+- (1) Within ten (10) days of receipt of the Notice of Assignment of Mediator, the parties and/or the Mediator shall notify the Appellate Mediator Administrator of any ground for disqualification of the Mediator selected.
 The Administrator shall have the discretion either to assign a different Mediator to the case and issue a new Notice of Assignment of Mediator, or to deny the disqualification.
 An Appellate Mediator shall be subject to the Standards of Professional Conduct for Tennessee Supreme Court Rule 31 Mediators as set forth in the Appendix to Tennessee Supreme Court Rule 31 regarding disqualification for partiality or conflict of interest.
-The Administrator promptly shall serve notice to the parties of the Decision on Disqualification Request.

-(2) Within ten (10) days of service of the Decision on Disqualification Request, any party may submit a Motion to Disqualify Mediator in the Appellate Mediation Office with service on all parties.
+The Administrator promptly shall serve notice to the parties of the Decision on Disqualification Request. - (2) Within ten (10) days of service of the Decision on Disqualification Request, any party may submit a Motion to Disqualify Mediator in the Appellate Mediation Office with service on all parties.
 Any party may submit a supporting or opposing reply within five (5) days of service of the Motion to Disqualify Mediator.
-The Motion to Disqualify Mediator and any supporting or opposing replys shall be on $8\frac{1}{2}$ by 11 inch paper, double spaced and no more than three (3) pages in length.
-If a Motion to Disqualify Mediator is received in the Appellate Mediation Office and after the time has expired within which supporting or opposing replys may be submitted, the Administrator promptly shall forward all such papers to the Motions Judge.
-The Motions Judge promptly shall decide the Motion and shall forward the decision to the Appellate Mediation Office, which, in turn, promptly shall serve the decision on the parties.
-In the event an Appellate Mediator is disqualified, the parties or the Appellate Mediation Administrator shall select a replacement in accordance with this section.

-(d) Initial Contact with the Appellate Mediator.
-The parties shall contact the Appellate Mediator directly to arrange for the time and place of the mediation session or sessions and to arrange for payment of fees and expenses of the mediation.

-(e) Costs, Fees and Expenses.
-Unless otherwise agreed by the parties, the costs, fees and expenses associated with the mediation shall be allocated pro rata among separately represented parties and shall be payable at the conclusion of the mediation.

-(f) Mediation Time Frame.
-Unless otherwise agreed by the parties with the approval of the Mediator, and ordered by the Motions Judge, a mediation session shall be conducted within sixty (60) days of the issuance of the Referral to Mediation.
-If reconsideration of the referral to appellate mediation is requested by any party, a mediation session shall be conducted within forty-five (45) days of the date of the Decision on Reconsideration Request or a ruling upholding the referral by the Motions Judge on a Motion to Appeal the Decision on Reconsideration Request.
+The Motion to Disqualify Mediator and any supporting or opposing replies shall be on 8 1⁄2 by 11 inch paper, double spaced and no more than three (3) pages in length.
+If a Motion to Disqualify Mediator is received in the Appellate Mediation Office and after the time has expired within which supporting or opposing replys may be submitted, the Administrator promptly shall forward all such papers to the Appellate Court Clerk.
+The Appellate Court Clerk promptly shall decide the Motion and shall forward the decision to the Appellate Mediation Office, which, in turn, promptly shall serve the decision on the parties.
+In the event an Appellate Mediator is disqualified, the parties or the Appellate Mediation Administrator shall select a replacement in accordance with this section. - (d) Initial Contact with the Appellate Mediator.
+The parties shall contact the Appellate Mediator directly to arrange for the time and place of the mediation session or sessions and to arrange for payment of fees and expenses of the mediation. - (e) Costs, Fees, and Expenses.
+Unless otherwise agreed by the parties, the costs, fees and expenses associated with the mediation shall be allocated pro rata among separately represented parties and shall be payable at the conclusion of the mediation. - (f) Mediation Time Frame.
+Unless otherwise agreed by the parties with the approval of the Mediator, and ordered by the Appellate Court Clerk, a mediation session shall be conducted within sixty (60) days of the issuance of the Referral to Mediation.
+If reconsideration of the referral to appellate mediation is requested by any party, a mediation session shall be conducted within forty-five (45) days of the date of the Decision on Reconsideration.
 The Mediator is authorized to set the date and time of all mediation sessions, upon giving reasonable notice to the parties.